pcristin/Monad_faucet/backend/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Wallet Limits

+The service implements wallet-based distribution limits to prevent abuse:

+1. **Limit Calculation**:
+   - Each wallet is limited to a configurable percentage of the total MON balance in a 24-hour period
+   - Default: 30% of total MON balance
+   - Configurable via admin API (1-100%)

+2. **Limit Duration**:
+   - Limits reset after 24 hours from the last distribution
+   - Usage is tracked per wallet address

+3. **Validation**:
+   - Deposits are validated against wallet limits before processing
+   - If a wallet exceeds its limit, the deposit is rejected and refunded
+   - Detailed error messages indicate remaining allowance

+4. **Admin Control**:
+   - Administrators can adjust the limit percentage via API
+   - Useful for promotional periods or adjusting to demand

+5. **Transparency**:
+   - Current wallet limit is included in the `/api/info` endpoint
+   - Frontend can display this information to users